 Been There, Shaped History: The Game-A-Vision staff regularly has oddly profound effects on the world at large.
 Most dramatically, they basically forced Michael Jackson's transformation from a young black heartthrob into an effeminate light-skinned weirdo.

-Big Damn Heroes: Dave (who was presumed dead) and a former Protendo game programmer jump in when Larrity faces Matsui, Protendo's leader, on the company's rooftop when they came to rescue Benny in the Season 1 finale, and then Jerry shows up with Mary, Clare, Clarence and his gay Yakusa friend, and helps disable the force field holding Benny, and are shortly followed by Dean and Black Steve, who came in a helicopter (after finding themselves excluded from the trip and going to Hawaii) to rescue Larrity, Dave, Benny, Todd and Yodatsu after Matsui triggers the Protendo building's self-destruct.
-Then, in "Trouble in the Middle East", most of the Game-A-Vision crew comes to the rescue of Dave and Todd in Khakistan shortly before the US bombs the hell out of the country.
+Big Damn Heroes: Dave (who was presumed dead) and a former Protendo game programmer jump in when Larrity faces Matsui, Protendo's leader, on the company's rooftop when they came to rescue Benny in the Season 1 finale, and then Jerry shows up with Mary, Clare, Clarence and his gay Yakusa friend, and helps disable the force field holding Benny, and are shortly followed by Dean and Black Steve, who came in a helicopter (after finding themselves excluded from the trip and going to Hawaii) to rescue everyone after Matsui triggers the Protendo building's self-destruct.
+Then, in "Trouble in the Middle East", most of the Game-A-Vision crew comes to the rescue of Dave and Todd in Khakistan, kicking ass and taking names shortly before the US bombs the hell out of the country.

-Bilingual Bonus: Takeda's brother (forgot his name) actually speaks perfect Japanese.
+Bilingual Bonus: Takeda's brother (who didn't seem to have a name) actually speaks perfect Japanese.
 Subverted with Noshi discussing the "merger" over the phone; he was actually speaking in English.
 The subtitles are just there for the sake of being there.

 Black And Black Morality: Take a good look at the behavior of the main cast throughout the series, then try to come back and say this doesn't apply.